Published on July 16th, 2019 and Updated on April 1st, 2020

 SneakPeek: The Only Early Gender DNA Blood Test

 When you look closely at early gender prediction options, it turns out many are based on a urine test rather than a DNA blood test.
 Scientifically, there are no gender-related hormones in urine, so the tests are at best a coin toss, and at worst, a waste of money.
-Do more searching, and you’ll identify the main legitimate options for discovering baby’s gender:
+Do more searching, and you’ll identify the main accurate gender test options for discovering baby’s gender:

-- Non-invasive prenatal tests (NIPTs): Required to be ordered through a physician and only covered by insurance for high-risk pregnancies, NIPTs can cost as much as $1,000 out of pocket and are typically conducted between 10-12 weeks into pregnancy.
+- Non-invasive prenatal tests (NIPTs): This prenatal test is required to be ordered through a physician and only covered by insurance for high-risk pregnancies, NIPTs can cost as much as $1,000 out of pocket and are typically conducted between 10-12 weeks into pregnancy.

-- Ultrasound: While doctor-ordered ultrasounds are usually covered by insurance, anatomy scans that identify fetal sex are rarely performed before 18-20 weeks into pregnancy.
+- Ultrasound: While doctor-ordered ultrasound scans are usually covered by insurance, anatomy scans that identify fetal sex are rarely performed before 18-20 weeks into pregnancy.

 - SneakPeek: SneakPeek is the only early gender DNA blood test that you can take at home with 3 peer-reviewed, scientific publications identifying gender with over 99% accuracy.
-SneakPeek’s easy at-home option can be used beginning at 8 weeks into pregnancy, weeks to months earlier than any other available method, starting at an affordable $79.
+SneakPeek can be used beginning at 8 weeks into pregnancy, weeks to months earlier than any other available method.

 Scientific Publication Showing SneakPeek is 99.1% Accurate at 8 Weeks

-In this newly published study, researchers collected DNA blood samples from 108 mamas-to-be from 5 different ultrasound clinics whose babies were at 8 weeks average gestational age.
-The SneakPeek Early Gender DNA Test looks for Y chromosomes, which are only found in male-bearing pregnancies.
-If Y chromosomes are found, the baby is classified as male.
-If they are not found, the baby is classified as female.
-A SneakPeek test was run for all samples, and gender was correctly identified for 107 of the 108 samples, leading to a 99.1% accuracy rate.
+In this newly published study, researchers collected DNA blood samples from 108 pregnant women from 5 different ultrasound clinics whose babies were at 8 weeks average gestational age.
+The SneakPeek Early Baby Gender Blood Test looks for Y chromosomes, which are only found in male-bearing pregnancies.
+If a Y chromosome is found, the baby is classified as male.
+If a y chromosome is not found, the baby is classified as female.
+A SneakPeek test was run for all samples, and gender was correctly identified for 107 of the 108 samples, leading to a 99.1% gender blood test accuracy rate.
 See the full study below.